ciatph/ProgrammingAssignment4/codebook.md

 The original dataset was from the Coursera's **Getting and Cleaning Data Course Project** source: [Human Activity Recognition Using Smartphones](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-The filtered dataset for the course project is in this [link]().
+The filtered dataset for the course project is in this [link](https://github.com/ciatph/ProgrammingAssignment4/new_data.csv).

-##Feature Selection
+## Feature Selection

 Data in the new tidy data set are as specified from the course project:

-1. Innertial data merged with the training and test data sets, which are then merged into (1) master data set, which are then,
+1. Innertial data merged with the training and test data sets, which are then merged into (1) master data set, and then,
 2. Extracted with only columns that are _means_ and _standard deviations_ for each measurement
 3. Appended with descriptive activity names.
 4. Appended with appropriate column headers (labels)

-The average of each measurement mentioned above was derived for each user's activities.

-The new tidy data set now contains only the features that are _means_ "means()" and _standard deviations_ "std()", sub-setted from the original features list.
+The new tidy data set now contains the average of only the features that are _means_ "means()" and _standard deviations_ "std()", sub-setted from the original features list, grouped for each user's activities.

 Please refer to the original dataset's README for the original data set for the complete list and descriptions of features.

-###All variables that are "means()"
+### All variables that are "means()"

 - activity\_id\_mean
 - subject\_id\_mean